Noba1anc3/Document-Analysis-Recognition/BERTgrid: Contextualized Embedding for 2D Document Representation and Understanding.md

 ## BERTgrid: Contextualized Embedding for 2D Document Representation and Understanding

+### Learned

+- Feature Ensemble Learning
+- Use large amount of unlabeled data to train a BERT is similar to the usage of PCA to deduce the dimension of BERT vector from 768 to 128, which also need some domain-related data.
+- Chargrid outperforms Wordgrid

 ### Model

 [C+BERTgrid] : combines the Chargrid and BERTgrid input representations.